vivianeaalmeida/ComeAndGet/Docs/global-artifacts/01-requirements-engineering/US_Summary.md

 - **Description**: As a user, I want to view more details about a specific advertisement so that I can get additional information.
 - **Permissions/Role**: All
 - **Acceptance Criteria**:
-    - The page must contain all the advertisement details and the contact of the donor (only registered users can get the contact).
+    - N/A

 ---

 ## US12 - Search advertisements
-- **Endpoint**: `/advertisement/available?category=[arg1]&keyword=[arg2]&location=[arg3]`
+- **Endpoint**: `/advertisement/available?category=[arg1]&keyword=[arg2]&municipality=[arg3]`
-- **Description**: As a user, I want to search for active advertisements by category, keyword, and location so that I can better find the items I’m interested in.
+- **Description**: As a user, I want to search for active advertisements by category, keyword, and municipality so that I can better find the items I’m interested in.
 - **Permissions/Role**: All
 - **Acceptance Criteria**:
-    - The list displays key details for each advertisement, such as product name, category, condition, status.
+    - The list displays key details for each advertisement.
     - The list is paginated or scrollable if it contains a large number of items (optional).

 ---

 ## US13 - Update advertisement
 - **Endpoint**: `PUT /advertisements/{id}`
-- **Description**: As a client, I want to update advertisement’s designation, location, end date and the respective item so that it remains relevant and accurate.
+- **Description**: As a client, I want to update advertisement’s title, designation and status so that it remains relevant and accurate.
 - **Permissions/Role**: Client (the creator)
 - **Acceptance Criteria**:
-    - Only advertisements with available status can be updated.
+    - Only advertisements with active status can be updated.
-    - Advertisement status and initialDate cannot be updated
+    - Only title, designation and status can be updated
-    - Advertisements with closed status cannot be updated.
+    - Advertisement status can only be updated to closed.
-    - Advertisement status can be updated to closed, but if there are requests pending their status have to change to rejected.
+    - Advertisement status can be updated to closed, but if there are requests with status pending or accepted their status have to change to rejected.

 ---

-## US14 - Delete advertisement
+## US14 - Deactivate an advertisement
-- **Endpoint**: `DELETE /advertisements/{id}`
+- **Endpoint**: `PATCH /advertisements/{id}/status/inactive`
-- **Description**: As a client and a manager, I want to delete an advertisement.
+- **Description**: As a manager I want to deactivate an advertisement so that inappropriate advertisements can be removed from visibility.
-- **Permissions/Role**: Client (the creator) / Manager
+- **Permissions/Role**: Manager
 - **Acceptance Criteria**:
-    - Only advertisements with active status and no requests made can be deleted.
+    - Advertisement that have a request with status donated cannot be deactivated.

 ---